There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 You simply need to do the sums (or ask a tax agent for help), think about what you can afford, think about how much you value the benefits of private health over public, and make a decision that fits you best.

-If you make a lower or average income and, when you do the sums, a private hospital plan means a bigger tax refund for you, and if your private cover won’t change your own decisions and spending to leave you out of pocket, then “yes” to private cover might be a “no-brainer”.
+When you do the sums, a private hospital plan means a bigger tax refund for you, and if your private cover won’t change your own decisions and spending to leave you out of pocket, then “yes” to private cover might be a “no-brainer”.

 On the other hand, if you buy basic private hospital cover just to avoid paying a bit of tax, but end up using lots of expensive health services and pay an out-of-pocket gap each time, that might put you behind financially.

 This does not mean that you should ignore private health cover.
-It simply means that IF you choose the private health cover option, it makes far sense to purchase a policy that actually looks after you when you need it.
+It simply means that IF you choose the private health cover option, it makes far more sense to purchase a policy that actually looks after you when you need it.

 …that’s a lot for each person to consider.